Bayesian games with nested information: Discussion

 \paragraph*{Stopping games with asymmetric information.}

 One class of multi-stage Bayesian games is the class of stopping games with asymmetric information.
+In stopping games, players choose in each round to stop or continue; the game ends when at least one player chooses to stop, and the payoff profile is given by an $\bR^N$-valued stochastic process that depends on the set of players who chose to stop.
+There is also some designated payoff in case the game never terminates.
+Incomplete and asymmetric information can be introduced by adding uncertainty on the payoff process.

-Such games have been studied both in the framework of discrete time and continuous time, see, e.g., Lempa and Matom\"aki \cite{LM2013}, Gensbittel and Gr\"un \cite{Gensbittel2019}, Esmaeeli, Imkeller, and Nzengang \cite{Esmaeeli 2019}, Gapeev and Rodosthenous \cite{Gapaev 2021}, P\'erez {et al.}~\cite{Perez 2021}, Jacobovic \cite{Jacobovic2022}, and De Angelis {et al.}~\cite{De Angelis2022, De Angelis2022b}.
-The open problem we raised for multi-stage Bayesian games translates to the following: does every stopping game (in discrete or continuous time) with finite horizon and information structure that satisfies \textbf{A2-a} admit an $\ep$-equilibrium?
+Such games have been studied both in the framework of discrete time and that of continuous time, see, e.g., Gr\"un \cite{Grun}, Lempa and Matom\"aki \cite{LM2013}, Gensbittel and Gr\"un \cite{Gensbittel2019}, Esmaeeli, Imkeller, and Nzengang \cite{Esmaeeli 2019}, Gapeev and Rodosthenous \cite{Gapaev 2021}, P\'erez {et al.}~\cite{Perez 2021}, Jacobovic \cite{Jacobovic2022}, and De Angelis {et al.}~\cite{De Angelis2022, De Angelis2022b}.
+The open problem we raised for multi-stage Bayesian games translates to the following: Does every stopping game (in discrete or continuous time) with finite horizon and information structure that satisfies \textbf{A3-a} (or a continuous-time analog) admit a Bayesian $0$-equilibrium?